- Josiah Dreyer

 “You let him in?”

-“I tried but I couldn’t close the door fast enough.
+“I tried not to but I couldn’t close the door fast enough.
 He caught it and even smiled.”

 “He came in?
 Against building rules?”